Occupational Health and Safety Program

 *This program is currently available online*

-Occupational health and safety professionals play a key role in implementing safe workplace procedures, and ensuring all parties follow the law.
+Occupational health and safety (OHS) professionals play a key role in keeping people safe in the workplace.

 They conduct inspections, deliver health and safety training, and investigate workplace accidents.